rauberc/code_zaga_zaig_cc/README.md

 # [Control charts for monitoring zero inflated positive random variables]()

-This code code can be used to reproduce the two applications in the paper.
+This code can be used to reproduce the two applications in the paper.

 # Authors